titoBouzout/kompiler/readme.md

 - every configuration option should be optional, currently its possible it will error out I if something is missing
 - handle merge conflicts
 - npm versioning when publishing
+- treeshake is not dynamic
+- node-replace is not dynamic